Environmental Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for environmental roles in New Mexico?

-The H-1B is the most common visa for environmental scientists, hydrologists, and environmental engineers in New Mexico, as these roles typically require at least a bachelor's degree in a directly related field.
+The H-1B visa is the most common visa for environmental scientists, hydrologists, and environmental engineers in New Mexico, as these roles typically require at least a bachelor's degree in a directly related field.
 The O-1A applies to researchers with distinguished records, particularly those affiliated with university programs.
 Environmental roles at federal contractors may also use TN visas for Canadian and Mexican nationals in qualifying scientific occupations.

 Which cities in New Mexico have the most environmental sponsorship jobs?